IoannisSina/Random-Forest---Deep-Neural-Network/README.md

 Our goal is to identify patients who are prone to stroke.

-The [Stroke Prediction Dataset](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset) contains the following patient infomrmation:
+The [Stroke Prediction Dataset](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset) contains the following patient information:

 - id: unique identifier
 - gender: "Male", "Female" or "Other"